 In 1599, Japan issued a rectangular gold piece now known as the Gaku ichibu.
 This regional issue from Edo blossomed into a 250-year series and branched into more denominations, eventually spilling over into silver pieces in the mid-1700s.
 These rectangular pieces are sometimes referred to as "bar money" for their unusual bar-like shape.
 They were minted through 1869, when Japan's old currency system was replaced by the yen.

 While an incredibly interesting series, they are also phenomenally difficult to research for English speakers.
 This website hopes to help fill that gap and will eventually become a book.

-Want to know when new information or new pieces for sale are added?
+Want to know when new information is added?
 Sign up here!

 I'm researching from the oldest issues to the newest, starting back in 1599 with the Gaku ichibu.
 Of course, the older pieces are harder to find and I don't have any in my collection yet.
 If you look at the Silver Set and Gold Set pages you'll see the pieces I do have along with some statistics, brief narratives, and notes on rarity.
 As my research catches up to the pieces I own, these summaries will expand to become much more thorough and complete.
 I've opted to not put up summaries for pieces I don't own yet, though you may find some information about them under the Research Notes tab.

 This is not an easy series to research.
 English references are sparse, and the best guides I've found are in Japanese.
 I do not speak Japanese.
 Translating those sources is a time consuming and painstaking process; they use outdated kanji and therefore can't be tossed into a translation engine.
 To get anything coherent, I have to translate it word by word.

 In addition, I intend to fully illustrate the book with my own collection.
 It will take awhile for me to be able to afford a full set, not to mention waiting for good pieces to come up for sale.

 Between the two factors, 2030 feels like the earliest realistic goal.